MuhammedSinanHQ/predictive-maintenance-mlops/README.md

 This project gave me a much clearer picture of real workflows used in companies — way more than a Kaggle notebook ever could.

-💬 Final Thoughts

-I built this project to strengthen my practical understanding of machine learning and deployment.
-I tried to make everything as clean and reproducible as possible so anyone reviewing my work (professors, engineers, or admissions panels) can run it without difficulty.

-If you want to test the API, train a new model, or extend this to RUL (Remaining Useful Life) prediction, the project structure is already prepared for it.